Become a Highly Effective Time Manager

 Dave Allen, the Time Management guru, talks of the various levels of long term perspective.
-The chart below gives you an idea of those levels and the challenge that effective time management becomes when you understand that long term perspective is way beyond just delivering the day-to-day.
+The chart below gives you an idea of those levels and the challenge that effective time management becomes.
+Especially when you understand that long term perspective is way beyond just delivering the day-to-day.
 These levels encourage us to consider our goals beyond a year and ultimately for life.

 Habit #2: A Daily Plan

 There are 4 groups of time managers, as far as the daily plan is concerned.
 Those that; 1. create a plan each day, or the night before, and stick to it, 2. create a daily plan & mostly ignore it, 3. convince themselves that they have a daily plan but it is more of a continuous list of tasks, and 4. do not write a daily plan.

 The most effective time managers are those that write a plan the night before.
 Those that make conscious choices about how they will spend their time at work the following day.
 Their plan works towards their long term perspectives.
 And it is also flexible enough to allow changes through the day.
 And that is without throwing them too far off course.
 The other 3 groups are not working towards their long term perspectives because they have not made conscious choices about what they will do that day.

 Of the levels of long term perspectives the key work goal is to know why we are on the payroll, which falls under ‘area of responsibility’.
 Working with many learners during our Time Management course we ask them ‘Why are you on the payroll?’ and many respond with a long list of items of what they do at work.

 The answer is much simpler.
 In any commercial organisation the answer needs to have a strong link to a sales or profit number because if those people are not employed to make money for the business then what are they there to do?
 We know that in some functions this is more challenging to identify, but it is still vital to know what part they play in delivering the financial performance of the business.

 Habit #4: Steering the Wheel